 This is a sure way to mess up your finances.
 It will be difficult for you to monitor cash flow if you are using the same credit card or bank account for your personal and business purchases.
 Open a separate bank account or credit card for your business and run all your expenditures using this business bank account.
 It makes bookkeeping concise and organized.

-4. Not using the latest accounting technology.
+4. Not using cloud-based or online accounting technology.